Olivier-FONTAINE/Workplace-Attendance-Forecasting/README.md

 ## Repository structure

-The repository is structured that way:
+The repository has the following structure:
 - 01 - Data Scraping from OpenDataParis
 - 02 - Workplace Attendance dataset
 - 03 - Workplace Attendance Forecasting